What is an Organic Solar Cell?

 The manufacturing process is also low energy.
 Silicon is produced by very high temperature processing of silica (sand) whereas organic solar cells can be cast from a solution.
 This means the energy payback time (i.e. the time it takes for the solar panels to produce the same energy as went into making them) is potentially much shorter for organic solar cells.
 This is great for the environment.

-Organic solar cells are also super easy to install.
+Organic solar cells are also super easy to install (explore our guide to solar panel installation).
 They can be simply rolled out and glued to most surfaces.
 Therefore installation costs, which are one of the major costs for solar panels, are much lower than conventional solar panels.

 Cons